 “Recording companies are worse than ex-wives.
 I think they hang onto things longer, and they get more cruel and more trivial the more that you deal with them.
 Especially when you leave them.
 They like to hang onto everything.” ” I think there’s an energy in The Kinks’ shows that goes kind of a step further,” continues Ray in this classic rock interview.
 “The audience is very much a part of what we do.
 It’s a subliminal thing that goes on.
 The audience is a very important factor in what we’re doing.
 It’s not just us going out, (you) seeing bands, you like their hits and (hearing them ) duplicate their hits, ‘Thank you and good night’, and go home.
 There’s more to it than that.
 There’s something else that goes on in a Kinks show.
 Sometimes it’s nice, and sometimes it’s hell out there!
 But you never know until we’re on stage.
 It’s similar I think to going to a football game,” the Poet Laureate of Rock points out. ” You know who might win, but you never can tell until the final whistle.
 It’s a bit like a Kinks concert.”

 When I good-naturedly poke Sir Ray about the Kinks’ reputation as being, shall we say, mercurial on tour from night to night, he didn’t protest.”
 Well, even when we’re inconsistent we’re the best band in the world,” Davies chuckles.”
 I remember doing Madison Square Garden ( in New York City ) for two sold out nights.
 I walked on stage, tripped over a microphone lead (cord), and fell into the orchestra pit!
 ‘Rock star’ isn’t something that you can associate with The Kinks because it’s everything that we’re anti-.
 We’ve always been that way, and the more various managers and record companies have tried to make us posture and make us rock gods, there’s something that turns us off of that.
-Even among our peers ( Beatles, Rolling Stones, Small Faces) we’re regarded as outsiders, which is fine by me.That’s why I think a lot of newer bands that come along and they kind of identify with The Kinks.
-I suppose if they are the ‘children of a family’, then we are not like older relatives.
+Even among our peers ( Beatles, Rolling Stones, Small Faces) we’re regarded as outsiders, which is fine by me.That’s why I think a lot of newer bands that come along they kind of identify with The Kinks.
+I suppose if they are the ‘children of a family’, then we are a lot like older relatives.
 The Kinks are sort of vagrant uncles that come back to the house on Sunday for the free meal!” – Redbeard